UPBGE/UPBGE-Docs/source/manual/editors/properties/render.rst

    Stereo panel.

-Select a stereo mode that will be used to capture stereo images of the game (and also, by implication, that stereo displays will use to render images in the standalone player).
+Toggle if use an stereo mode and, if use, select a stereo mode that will be used to capture stereo images of the game (and also, by implication, that stereo displays will use to render images in the **Standalone Player**).

 None
    Render single images with no stereo.